 That said, there will certainly be those who look at this solution and scoff.
 It does add another step into the shooting process on certain cameras (you’ll need to focus with the camera’s usual viewfinder and then compose your shot in the external VF).
 And then there’s the fact that it’s plastic, and you build it yourself.
 While that’s not a problem for me, it could be seen as decidedly less sexy compared with the gorgeous, metal offerings from the likes of Leica and Voigtlander.
 But this viewfinder costs one-tenth the price of those, and there’s always zone-focusing to solve the focus/compose issue (can we really call it an issue?).

 These caveats noted, I can’t help but be impressed with this simple viewfinder.
 It’s one of those rare products that keenly addresses a common problem and solves it with little fuss or fanfare.
 The Minolta CLE is my favorite 35mm film camera, but it lacks frame lines for 35mm lenses.
 But with this viewfinder I can now easily shoot a 35mm lens on my favorite camera.
 That’s pretty valuable, and the simplicity, effectiveness, and low price of this viewfinder make it one of the more practical accessories I’ve tested.

 Want your own Metro Case VF?

-Buy both top and bottom sections here, or get it directly from Metro Case
+Buy both top and bottom sections here

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]